Show All Answers

 Please note that not all parcels shown as "Carlton County Tax Forfeited" in plat books are eligible to be placed on a Landsale.

-The Land Department does not sell or loan air photos; however, the public is welcome to view air photos in our office.
+The State no longer sells copies of aerial photos; however, the public is welcome to view the older aerial photos in our office.

-MN Department of Natural Resources aerial photos may be viewed online and purchased online.
+The Minnesota Department of Natural Resources has aerial photos that may be viewed online.

 Hunting is allowed on all County-owned, Tax-forfeited, and Memorial Forest land, with the exception of such land within a city's limits, airports, landfills, gravel pits (in general; contact Transportation Department for more information), or land on which county buildings are located.